 Network operators also benefit from reducing overall IP Transit costs by peering.
 When sharing traffic at an internet exchange platform (IXP), bandwidth is freed up – which is how ISP costs are reduced.

-What are the best practices for peering?
+What are peering best practices?

 More than just good practices, these are the recommendations for those who are interested in entering the world of peering: